Welcome to my blog!

 Blood sugar rollercoaster

-But rest assured.
-I am not here to tell you to give up chocolate altogether.
-Especially not around Easter time. 😊
+But don’t worry — I’m not here to tell you to give up chocolate, especially not at Easter. 😊

-Chocolate is one of the most popular comfort foods and, raw cocoa, its main ingredient, actually has some well-researched health benefits.
-Of course, only when consumed in moderation!
+Chocolate is one of the most popular comfort foods, and raw cocoa — its main ingredient — even has well-researched health benefits when eaten in moderation.

 Quality Over Quantity